 - Class 1 – covers one and two-unit dwellings.

-- Class 2 - covers any buildings that fall under Part 9 of the National Building Code, including Class 1 and application of the National Energy Code of Canada for Buildings (NECB) to Part 9 buildings.
+- Class 2 - covers any buildings that fall under Part 9 of the National Building Code (NBC), including Class 1 and application of the National Energy Code of Canada for Buildings (NECB) to Part 9 buildings.

 - Class 3 – covers all buildings under the NBC, including Classes 1 and 2 and application of the NECB to all buildings.

 Apply for a Building Official Licence